Bio-Otto/MDPerTool_GUI/README.md

 ```sh
 conda install bio-otto::mdpertool
 ```
 This will install MDPERTOOL and all of its dependencies.
-Once the installation is completed, you can access the Command Line Interface by typing 'mdpertool' in your terminal.
+Once the installation is completed, you can access the Command Line Interface by typing mdpertool cli in your terminal or the Graphical User Interface by typing mdpertool gui.

 ---